 People couldn't resist snapping pics with Travis Scott's gold head. (@glamdollsteph)

-Kylie Jenner and Travis Scott put Houston on the Instagram map at this Houston Rockets game.
+Kylie Jenner and Travis Scott put Houston on the Instagram map at this Houston Rockets game in 2017.
 And then came the roses.

 The Travis Scott head made quite the impression at Cactus Music.
 (Photo by Cactus Music)